AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 ### Step 8: Configure the cart thumbnails

-If you have a different image for each variation you can set the configuration to use the correct image for the shopping cart thumbnail.
+If you have a different image for each variation, you can set the configuration to use the correct image for the shopping cart thumbnail.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.